 In this article: 3 tips for FOH restaurant staff to keep their service and side stations organized during a busy shift.

 Oh the service station.

-There’s at least one in every restaurant, maybe more, and maybe even a few different types.
+There’s at least one in every restaurant, maybe more, maybe even different types.
 They tend to provoke some emotion from everyone on the team.
 While highly necessary and functional, keeping service or side stations organized and clean during a shift can be quite the task.

 We’ve all been there - an hour or two into a busy shift, and already the service station has been torn apart.
 Not only does it make your job harder, because now the station is less functional and you can’t get what you need, but it also looks bad to guests.
 If you can’t keep your stations clean, what makes them think your kitchen would be any better?